Itinerary

 The Myriad by SANA Hotels has a gym with basic equipment, but the real highlight is its pool and spa area, perfect for winding down.

-If you’re staying at a hotel, it’s worth checking out their gym facilities either online or by giving them a quick call.
+If you haven’t booked your accommodation yet and plan to stay at a hotel, it’s worth checking their gym facilities online before making a decision.
 Even if it’s not the biggest or most state-of-the-art, it could still be enough for a good workout.

 Outdoor Workouts in Lisbon